 In many calculations, you aren't really interested in the time-history of the solution - instead, you are interested in learning about something special that happens to the system.
-For example, in the trajectory problem discussed in the preceding section, you might be interested in computing the maximum height reached by the projectile, or the distance it travels.
-You can so this by adding an 'event' function to your m-file.
-This procedure is best illustrated by examples.
+For example, in the chemistry example you might be interested in finding the time when the two concentrations x, y first have equal values.
+The script below shows how to do this.